 In his course “Concepts of Time” I first pondered that enigmatic continuum which we all experience but cannot define.
-I remember my particular fascination with J. M. E. McTaggert’s famous article “The Unreality of Time.”
-The only thing I knew about time when I left this seminar was that it was mysterious.
+During that seminar, I remember my particular fascination with J. M. E. McTaggert’s famous article “The Unreality of Time.”
+But one thing I knew about time when I left this seminar was that it was mysterious.

 In “Evolutionary Ethics” and “Evolutionary Epistemology” I came to believe that knowledge and morality weren’t static; rather both evolve as conscious beings move through a time.
 And in “The Seventeenth Century Scientific Revolution,” I was introduced to a dramatic historical example of intellectual evolution.

 A synthesis of some of these ideas occurred when I took an independent seminar with Professor Blackwell on “Aristotle’s Metaphysics.”
 I wondered if Aristotle’s view of teleology

 —that reality strives unconsciously toward ends—could be reconciled with modern evolutionary theory which is decidedly non-teleological.